agopalareddy/instagram-unfollow-checker/README.md

 ## Features

-*   Logs into Instagram using your credentials.
+*   Logs into Instagram using your credentials (prompts for username/password).
 *   Handles 2-Factor Authentication (2FA).
 *   Saves login sessions to avoid repeated logins.
 *   Fetches your followers and the accounts you follow (followees).